Crisis and Emergency Preparedness

 • SSOs wear a standardized uniform across all schools.

-• Staff wear high visibility safety vests to easily identify school staff when outside.
+• Staff wear high visibility safety vests to quickly identify school staff when outside.

 • School security residents on most campuses.